Postdoctoral Training Fellowship

 - Participating in weekly team-wide Case Consult meeting.

-- Working collaboratively with our DBT Specialty team.
+- Working collaboratively with our DBT Specialty team, if accepted into this subspecialty program.

 - Other responsibilities as assigned.

-- Doctoral degree and at least 1000 hours of clinical experience.
+- Doctoral degree in clinical, counseling or educational psychology and at least 1000 hours of clinical experience.

 - A background in working with children, adolescents, families, and groups.

-- Candidates interested in the DBT Specialty Practice should also have experience working with high risk youth and young adults and previous experience participating on a DBT team, providing individual DBT therapy and leading DBT skills groups.
+- Successful candidates interested in the DBT Subspecialty Training should also have experience working with high risk youth and young adults and previous experience participating on a DBT team, providing individual DBT therapy and leading DBT skills groups.
+Previous experience using behavioral and mindfulness approaches is a plus.

 - Computer literacy in Microsoft Office (Word, Excel, Outlook) is required for all candidates.

-Work Schedule: This is a full-time position at 40 hours per week.
-Supervised activities include clinical hours in individual, family and group therapy; supervision; training; orientation; practice development; community education; and some research opportunities.
+Work Schedule: This is a full-time position at 40+ hours per week.
+Supervised activities include clinical hours in individual, family and group therapy; supervision; training; orientation; practice development; program development, community education; and some research opportunities.
 Clinical hours are generally mid/late morning into the evening hours; some weekend hours are an option.

-Compensation: Base salary $32,000, 2 weeks paid vacation, paid holidays and sick pay, group health insurance plan, 401k plan, annual educational and professional memberships stipends.
+Compensation: Base salary $35,000; 10 days paid vacation; paid holidays and sick pay; group health, dental, and vision insurance plan; 401k plan; annual educational and professional membership stipends.

-- Email to Dr. Melissa Johnson, CEO at HR@InstituteForGirlsDevelopmencom.
+- Email to Dr. Melissa Johnson, CEO at HR@InstituteForGirlsDevelopment.com.

-- In the subject line, specify your primary interest — Training: Child and Adolescent Specialty Practice OR Training: DBT Specialty Practice
+- In the subject line, note your last name and specify your primary interest (Example: Perez: Training: Child and Adolescent Specialty Practice